Mazdallier/WYE-Mod/README.md

-# HYE-Mod
+# WYE-Mod
-HYE (Harvest Your Enemies) Minecraft Mod, create armor out of mobs in minecraft and get abilities from it.
+WYE (Wear Your Enemies) Minecraft Mod, create armor out of mobs in minecraft and get abilities from it.